 Today there are many internet browsers available and you have a range of them to choose from.
 The most popular browsers are Microsoft Edge – which comes pre-installed on Windows computers, Google Chrome (or its sister browser Chromium) – which has over 1 billion users worldwide, Mozilla Firefox – a classic internet browser that was launched in 2002 as an alternative to Internet Explorer, and Apple’s Safari browser.

-More recent internet browsers that have been released for the public include the Brave browser – which gives you rewards for your attention, Opera – which has been ranked as the most innovative browser of 2020, and Tor – a highly private browsing tool with a VPN (this one is built into the StartMeStick).
+More recent internet browsers that have been released for the public include the Brave browser – which gives you rewards for your attention, and Opera – which has been ranked as the most innovative browser of 2020.

 No matter which browser you choose, you can install two or more different ones to separate your work and private online life.
 For example, if you are logged into your Google Chrome account on the Chrome internet browser for work, continue to use your Chrome browser for all things work related.